-Now accepting applications for Fall 2017 — all applications due Saturday, July 15, 2017
+Now accepting applications for Spring 2018 — all applications due Friday, November 17, 2017

 Applicants may request up to $5,000, which can be used for any project-related expenses, including materials, software, participant recruitment, or student stipend.
 Applicants will be required to demonstrate a commitment by their home institution to provide matching funds.
 Projects without matching funds will not be considered.

 BARI and Boston Indicators share a strong commitment to diversity.
 We encourage applications from persons with a wide range of backgrounds and experiences.

 Applications will be accepted at BARI@northeastern.edu until Friday, November 17 at 5pm and should include: